gizmo-platform/gizmo-platform.github.io/src/field/config.md

 characters exactly as printed, including the colons.
 This field is case-insensitive.

 ### `?
+Select the channel to pin this field to.
+You can change this later.`

+> [!NOTE]
+>
+> This question will be repeated for each field that you've told the
+> system you have.

+Select what wireless channel this particular field will be bound to.
+Your choices are 1, 6, 11, or Auto.
+Auto will automatically scan for and select a lightly used channel.
+If you have other wireless systems that you cannot disable, it is wise to avoid the channels in use by those systems.

+You can change this later by running `gizmo fms setup change-channels` which will re-prompt for each field the channel you want it on.
+After making your selection, run `gizmo fms net reconcile`.

+### `?
 Read-only user password (username: gizmo-ro)`

 In the unlikely event you need to log into the interface on the field